Colgan Air: History

-On October 4, 2005, Colgan Air started providing flights for United Express flights out of Washington's Dulles International Airport.
+On October 4, 2005, Colgan Air started providing flights for United Express flights out of Washington's Dulles Airport.
 Initially serving Charleston, West Virginia, and Westchester County Airport in White Plains, New York, Colgan expanded its United Express service to include State College, Pennsylvania; Charlottesville, Virginia; Allentown, Pennsylvania; and Binghamton, New York.

 Colgan Air was acquired by Pinnacle Airlines Corporation on January 18, 2007, for US$20 million.
 Under the terms of the purchase, Colgan's regional aircraft fleet continued to operate independently of Pinnacle Airlines Corporation's major subsidiary, Pinnacle Airlines, whose all regional jet fleet continued to fly and operate in the livery of Northwest Airlink.
 It was a strategic move by Pinnacle to get access to Colgan’s partners, Continental Airlines, United Airlines and US Airways.

-Colgan Air began providing service out of Newark Liberty International Airport (as Continental Connection) starting in early 2008.
+Colgan Air began providing service out of Newark Liberty International Airport in Newark, New Jersey, as Continental Connection, starting in early 2008.

-Colgan's headquarters moved from Manassas, VA, to Pinnacle's headquarters in Memphis, TN, in December 2009.
+Colgan's headquarters moved from Manassas to Pinnacle's headquarters in Memphis, Tennessee, in December 2009.

 In July 2010, Pinnacle Airlines Corporation announced that the Colgan Air name would be phased out and all Pinnacle Airlines Corporation propeller flights would be operated by Mesaba Airlines.
 Colgan operated for two more years before winding down operations in 2012.

 On May 15, 2012, Colgan Air ceased flying for US Airways Express.
-On June 5, 2012, flying in and out of the Houston (IAH) hub for United Express ceased.
-Colgan had previously operated as Continental Connection from IAH with Saab 340 aircraft prior to Continental-United merger.
-On July 31, Colgan Air phased out operations to Saab 340 fleet.
+On June 5, 2012, flying in and out of IAH for United Express ceased.
+Colgan had previously operated as Continental Connection from IAH with Saab 340 aircraft prior to the Continental-United merger.
+On July 31, Colgan Air phased out operations with their Saab 340 fleet.

 The last revenue flight, Colgan Air doing business as United Express Flight 3923 from Washington-Dulles to Albany, NY, was on September 5, 2012.

 The remaining Bombardier Q400s on order were delivered to Republic Airways.
 Republic then phased out the Q400s between September 2014 and September 2016.

 On January 3, 2017, the airline’s founder, Charles J. Colgan, died at the age of 90.